raspberrypi/documentation/configuration/config-txt.md

 | 58 | 480i | 240Hz |  |
 | 59 | 480i | 240Hz | 16:9 aspect ratio |

-In the table above the 16:9 aspect ratios are a variant of a mode which usually has 4:3 aspect ratio.
+In the table above, the modes with a 16:9 aspect ratio are a widescreen variant of a mode which usually has 4:3 aspect ratio.
 Pixel doubling and quadrupling indicates a higher clock rate, with each pixel repeated two or four times respectively.

 These values are valid if `hdmi_group=2` (DMT):